code-shaper/code-shaper-website/docs/reference/shaper-utils.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

 # Shaper Utils

 Shaper Utils is the foundational library that provides code generation support for all plugins and generators.
-This guide describes the API provided by `@code-shaper/shaper-utils`.

 ## Installation